Zeny-X/Youtube-Convert/README.md

 4. After conversion, a download link will appear for you to save the file.

 ## License
-**all rights are reserved**.
+**All rights are reserved**.
 You may not use, copy, modify, or distribute any part of this project without explicit permission from Zenyx!.

 ---